juzybits/polymedia-zui/README.md

-  find-nft-holders    Find unique holders of an NFT collection find-nfts           Find all NFTs (object ID, owner, and name) in a collection find-nft-verified   Find all NFT collections that are verified on TradePort msg-sign            Sign a Sui personal message with your active keypair msg-verify          Validate a Sui personal message signature rand-addr           Generate pseudorandom Sui addresses help                display help for command
+  find-nft-holders    Find unique holders of an NFT collection find-nfts           Find all NFTs (object ID, owner, and name) in a collection find-nft-verified   Find all NFT collections that are verified on TradePort find-object-owners  Find objects of a specific type and their owners msg-sign            Sign a Sui personal message with your active keypair msg-verify          Validate a Sui personal message signature publish             Publish all packages in a directory rand-addr           Generate pseudorandom Sui addresses help                display help for command
 ```